Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Extension: Growing observation window

 \section{Extension: Growing observation window}

-In this section we show that the methodology developed in Sections \ref{sec:MainResults} and \ref{sec:Density} is not specific to the small diffusivity regime.
-As a concrete example, we consider the semi--linear stochastic heat equation on $\Lambda = \mathbb{R}$ with space--time white noise.
+In this section we show that the methodology developed in Sections \ref{sec:Balanced_MainResults} and \ref{sec:Density} is not specific to the small diffusivity regime.
+As a concrete example, we consider the semi-linear stochastic heat equation on $\Lambda = \mathbb{R}$ with space-time white noise.
 In contrast to the rest of the paper, the diffusivity $\nu=1$ and noise level $\sigma=1$ are constant and the observation window $\Gamma$ is assumed to grow such that $\gamma\coloneqq \abs{\Gamma}\to\infty$.
 We will see in Theorem \ref{thm:Nonparametric_GrowingDomains} that this regime allows to recover $f(x_0)$ consistently.

 For $t>0$ and $y\in\mathbb{R}$ denote by $\phi_t(y)\coloneqq (4\pi t)^{-1/2}e^{-y^2/(4t)}$ the heat kernel on $\mathbb{R}$.
 Note that we have